<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=656789255406301&amp;ev=PageView&amp;noscript=1">

 Cost savings & time efficiency improvement

-Without a doubt, a robot is much faster and more efficient than a human when it comes to repetitive tasks.
+Without a doubt, a robot is much faster and efficient than a human when it comes to repetitive tasks.
 With a clear workflow, there are no deviations from the pre-defined process's flow.
 All automated jobs are completed fast, uninterrupted and without errors.
 Naturally, accuracy and compliance are among the top benefits of RPA.

 According to LexisNexis Risk Solutions, the cost of regulatory compliance reached $181 billion in 2020 for global financial services companies.
-The International Institute of Finance estimates that banks spend 3% to 5% of their total costs on compliance efforts.
+Thee International Institute of Finance estimates that banks spend 3% to 5% of their total costs on compliance efforts.
 Automated processes executed by bots are programmed to adhere to compliance standards, policies and regulations.
 Furthermore, RPA makes regulatory reporting and auditing easier and faster.

 Increased innovation

 Free from the routine tedious tasks, employees can 'focus on higher-value tasks that require more advanced cognitive abilities' [Understanding RPA ROI, IRPA AI].
-People could concentrate on what they excel at - thinking, reason, innovation, managing difficult cases and exceptions, etc. In a sense, this is 'taking the robot out of the person'.
+People could concentrate on what they excel at - think, reason, innovation, managing difficult cases and exceptions, etc. In a sense, this is 'taking the robot out of the person'.
 [Impact of Robotics, RPA and AI on the insurance industry: challenges and opportunities]

 Enhanced customer service